DelmerGA/angular_autocompleter/README.md

 ```

-There are two ways load words into the `<auto-complete>` directive.
+There are three ways load words into the `<auto-complete>` directive.
 One way is just to do the following:

 ```javascript
 angular("YourCtrl", ["$scope", function (scope) {